 What happens to rain on a flat roof?

-Flat roofing is usually used for commercial and industrial buildings as it has the extra space for extras like solar panels and rooftop gardens.
+Flat roofing is usually used for commercial and industrial buildings as it has extra space for extras like solar panels and rooftop gardens.
 Though ponding can be an issue for flat roofs expert contractors will ensure that there is a slight incline to allow water to run off and stop stagnant water build up on your roof.

 Does roof insulation make a difference?